 Design Patent Damages: Impact of Samsung v.
 Apple on Patent Prosecution, Litigation and Valuation

-Recording of a 90-minute CLE webinar with Q&A
+Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine the U.S. Supreme Court’s Samsung v.
+This CLE course will examine the U.S. Supreme Court’s Samsung v.
 Apple decision and its impact on design patent damages.
 The panel will also discuss the impact on patent prosecution and strategies that can be employed during design patent prosecution to increase chances that, if infringed, the relevant article of manufacture under 35 U.S.C.
 289 will be deemed the entire end product, as opposed to some portion thereof.